slow-session/choon-player/README.txt

 == How does it work? ==

-The plugin includes the [choon] JavaScript library.
-The URL that is put in the shortcode is passed to that library, which places the player on the page instead of the shortcode.
+The plugin includes the [choon] and [choon-abc] JavaScript libraries.
+The URL or ABC notation that is put in the shortcode is passed to the relevant library, which places the player on the page instead of the shortcode.

-= What can be put in the url that is placed in the shortcode? =
+= What can be put in the url that is placed in the [choon] shortcode? =

 A pointer to an MP3 file.
 Other audio formats supported by the HTML5 audio player should also work.

+= What can be put in the block of text that is placed in the [choon-abc] shortcode? =

+A block of valid ABC text.
+See https://thesession.org for examples.

 = What parameters may be used? =